-Her reports have appeared in such outlets as Le Monde, Thomson Reuters, Mongabay, Forest News-CIFOR, and Landscape.
+Her reports have appeared in outlets such as Le Monde, Thomson Reuters, Mongabay, Forest News-CIFOR and Landscape.

 Madeleine Ngeunga